Michorlab/2type-sim/README.md

 )
 ```

-# bdm2type
+# bdmsim

-bdm2type is a package to generate the distribution for a 2-type
+bdmsim is a package to generate the distribution for a 2-type
 birth-death-mutation process with irreversible mutations by numerically
 solving the PGF then simulating from the 2D distribution.